Elepho eClip Review and Video

 It doesn't get much scarier than possibly leaving your baby or toddler alone in a hot car, and the Elepho does a great job lowering that risk.

-We got our hands on the Elepho eClip for testing in late 2021 (thanks, Elepho!), and were super impressed with both the concept and the execution!
+We got our hands on the Elepho eClip for testing late last year (thanks, Elepho!), and were super impressed with both the concept and the execution!

 To be fair, we loved the idea before we even took the eClip out of the box for testing.
 Even the most attentive, responsible, and careful parents can have momentary lapses of attention and judgment, and we are not proud to admit that we have nearly walked away from our vehicle more than once - almost forgetting to take our baby along with us into the store or house.